Jingo88/Just_Another_React_Tutorial/README.md

 ## 06 Adding Details

+##### MovieListComponent

-* So far we built a new component that will render the array of movie objects
+* So far we built a new component called `MovieListComponent`
-* The movies are being rendered in that format because we are using `Materialize CSS` Cards
+* The goal of this component was to render a template showing all the movies on the page.
+* This component uses classes from the `Materialize CSS` framework to format the movies into cards
-* Notice that they aren't clickable and we aren't using any data other than the title and the movie image.
+* Notice that they aren't clickable and we don't have any detailed movie information
 * What about the Synopsis?
 Release Date?
 Rating?
 Directors?
 Actors and Actresses?
-* Now we're going to grab all that information using the other helper fucking we built for `singleMovieSearch`
+* Now we're going to grab all that information using the other helper function `singleSearch`

 ## Run Forest Run!
 Going The Extra Mile